mrets/operating_procedures/section3.1.md

 Checks may be mailed to:

-Midwest Renewable Energy Tracking System, Inc.
+Midwest Renewable Energy Tracking System, Inc. <br>

-PO Box 856556
+Lockbox 446023 <br>

-Minneapolis MN 55485-6556
+PO Box 64079 <br>

-(please always include the dash and 6556 after the zip code)
+St Paul, MN 55164-0703 (please always include the dash and 0703 after the zip code)

-Wire transfers or ACH transfers may be routed to:
+Wire transfers or ACH transfers may be routed to: <br>

-Midwest Renewable Energy Tracking System, Inc.
+Midwest Renewable Energy Tracking System, Inc. <br>

-Bremer Bank
+Bremer Bank <br>

-225 6th Street South Suite 200
+225 6th Street South Suite 200 <br>

-Minneapolis, MN 55402
+Minneapolis, MN 55402 <br>

-USA
+USA <br>
 (Remittance Address and Routing Number can be found on the invoice)

 1. Fees must be paid in US dollars.